bcluz/odin-recipes/README.md

 # odin-recipes
 Odin HTML project
-This is a basic recipe website I am building as part of The Odin Project curriculum.
+This is a mock recipe website I am building as part of The Odin Project curriculum.
 Once this project is completed I will have learned how to build a basic HTML website, add links and images, and format text.
-Eventually will add CSS styling once I begin that course.
+As I continue in my coursework I hope to add CSS styling and Javascript programming onto the mock website.